I want to wake up

 where bullets are composted

-the disabled fly in first class
+the meek fly in first class

 and there is always room at the inn